 - Wave Animation

-- Select the Wave shape from the Selection Pane, which has a long animation Duration of 7 Seconds without any Delay Timings, No Smoothness, No Auto Reverse but Repeating this effect until End of the Slide.
-While applying the Motion Path, make sure to match the ending position of Moth Path.
+- Select the Wave shape from the Selection Pane, which has a long animation Duration of 7 Seconds without any Delay Timings, No Smoothness, and No Auto Reverse but Repeating this effect until the End of the Slide.
+While applying the Motion Path, make sure to match the ending position of the Moth Path.
 Watch the video tutorial to have a better look.
-This effect is repeating itself until the end of the slide, so an exact ending position of path will repeat this effect without any glitches between the repeats during the slideshow.
+This effect is repeating itself until the end of the slide, so an exact ending position of the path will repeat this effect without any glitches between the repeats during the slideshow.

 - Again Diagonal Motion Path has been used for both of these shapes.
 As you might know that you can use the Line Motion Path and can later change the direction of the path in any direction, as required.
 You don’t especially need to apply a particular Diagonal path.
 Very short paths have been defined.
 You might need to Zoom the presentation up to 400% to define these kinds of short motion paths to an object.

 - Again, very short Motion Paths have been used to move the Ears.
 Eyes, Hairs, and Ears are the important parts of the character that should be moved correctly to create the Head Shift / Move animation to make the character look as if they are turning their heads.